Britannia Airways

-Britannia Airways Limited was a charter airline based in the United Kingdom.
-It was founded in 1961 as Euravia (London) Limited and became the world's largest holiday airline.
-Britannia's main bases were at London Gatwick, London Stansted, London Luton, Cardiff, Bristol, East Midlands, Birmingham, Manchester, Newcastle, Leeds Bradford, Liverpool and Glasgow.
+Britannia Airways was a charter airline based in the United Kingdom.
+It was founded in 1961 as Euravia and became the world's largest holiday airline.
+Britannia's main bases were at London Gatwick, London Stansted, London Luton, Cardiff, Bristol, East Midlands, Birmingham, Manchester, Newcastle upon Tyne, Leeds/Bradford, Liverpool and Glasgow.
 It had its headquarters at Britannia House in Luton.

 Britannia was originally a charter operator for Universal Sky Tours and later for Thomson holidays where it became the in-house airline with a fleet of Boeing jet aircraft.

-In 2000, Thomson Travel Group, and thereby Britannia Airways, were acquired by TUI Group of Germany.
-As part of a wider reorganisation of TUI's UK operations in September 2004, Britannia was rebranded as Thomsonfly.
+In 2000, Thomson Travel Group, and thereby Britannia Airways, were acquired by TUI Group of Germany and operations merged into the German airline on 1 May 2002.
+As part of a wider reorganisation of TUI's UK operations in September 2004, Britannia was rebranded Thomsonfly.